Browse by Medical Category

 An occupational therapist helps evaluate function and makes suggestions for skills that are essential for independent functioning, health and wellbeing.

-Our clinic's speech pathologists, Paige Nalipinski, MA, CLL, SLP and Stacey Sullivan, SLP specialize in working with ALS patients to evaluate any speech and swallowing issues that ALS might cause.
+Our clinic's speech language pathologists, Paige Nalipinski, MA, CLL, SLP and Stacey Sullivan, SLP specialize in working with ALS patients to evaluate any speech and swallowing issues that ALS might cause.
 They can also help arrange for communication devices.